 Foamy Keto Urine Cause #5 – Urinary tract infections

 If you are having pain, discomfort, or blood in your urine with the foaming urine, you might also have a bladder infection, so see your doctor if there is a concern about a urinary tract infection.
+Bladder or kidney infections may also have foul-smelling urine.

 Foamy Keto Urine Cause #6 – Prostate issues in men

-In men, the urethra passes thru the prostate and prostate issues like an enlarged prostate can cause the urine to foam because it may restrict the urine flow.
+In men, the urethra passes thru the prostate, and prostate issues like an enlarged prostate can cause the urine to foam because it may restrict the urine flow.
 Men may also notice foamy urine after ejaculation from prostatic fluid.
 If you’re an older male noticing a progressive issue with your urinary stream, it may be time to let your doctor know.

 Foamy Keto Urine Cause #7 – Too much fat